 Our family absolutely loves to have a warm ski lunch, so we’ve invested in a fantastic insulated jug that keeps our hot chocolate piping hot all day long, and it’s also perfect for nice thick chunky soups.
 If you’re in the market for a well-insulated jug that keeps things extra warm and has never leaked once in the six years we’ve owned it check out this 64 oz insulated jug.
 We often take kids sleeping bags to warm the kids up in the parking lot if it’s going to be a little chilly.
 It’s the best way to warm kids up and still embrace the tailgating scene.

 Read our full collection of the best ski lunch ideas that are perfect for tailgating.

 Check the local calendar

-During the spring many ski resorts add extra events and activities to that Resort calendar that are absolutely perfect for families.
-Some ski resorts have themed costume days, well others may have pond skimming competitions or spring festivals. these ski resort events will add a little bit of extra excitement to your family ski trip and are just the thing to make your family ski trip in the spring extra memorable.
+During the spring many ski resorts add extra events and activities to their Resort calendar that is absolutely perfect for families.
+Some ski resorts have themed costume days, while others may have pond skimming competitions or spring festivals.
+These ski resort events will add a little bit of extra excitement to your family ski trip and are just the thing to make your family ski trip in the spring extra memorable.
 While oftentimes these events do bring more crowds to the ski resort, many of the locals will be so busy participating in the events, that the ski runs can be nearly empty.
-Take advantage of this and spend part of your time enjoying the celebrations, and the other part of your time enjoying the less crowded ski slopes.
+Take advantage of this and spend part of your time enjoying the celebrations, and the other part enjoying the less crowded ski slopes.

 I especially love this stick sunscreen because it’s easy for me to carry in my pocket and reapply throughout the day, and it never runs into my kids’ eyes when they start to get sweaty.